-Over the past year I have been struck by how far along the road to feminine equality our industry in Australia has come & just how far we have to go.
+Over the past year I have been struck by how far along the road to female equality our industry in Australia has come & just how far we have to go.
 Now, please understand that I am not talking about how women are treated in the work place.
 I am talking about communication!
 I use the word ‘feminine’ deliberately as we should be able to still be feminine without evoking the classic ‘girly’ profile in a once male dominated, and to some extent still is, industry.
 However, it seems that to acknowledge that females can approach wine quite differently to the men in our lives brings out some very strident voices to the contrary.

 When one of the first websites skewed towards a female audience launched last year, Sip Your Style was greeted with mixed feelings from some.
 It was almost if an invisible line was crossed.
 Some reactions were more along the lines of a snide giggle behind the hand but most people were supportative.
 The perception of some of the naysayers seemed to be along the line that any wine website that was primarily targeted at women would be ‘dumbed down’, the reviews would be fluffy & the articles patronising.
 As a contributor on Sip Your Style, I was honoured to be included in such a high caliber writing team (although I am probably the least stylish to be sure & probably the least ‘girly’ girl as well!).
 Did I write differently for SYS than I do for Wine Muse?
 Not really, I just write a bit more background on the wine for Wine Muse or Wine Diva.